-(3)(a) The inspector general shall be appointed by the agency head.
-For agencies under the direction of the Governor, the appointment shall be made after notifying the Governor and the Chief Inspector General in writing, at least 7 days prior to an offer of employment, of the agency head's intention to hire the inspector general.
+(3)(a)1.
+For state agencies under the jurisdiction of the Cabinet or the Governor and Cabinet, the inspector general shall be appointed by the agency head.
+For state agencies under the jurisdiction of the Governor, the inspector general shall be appointed by the Chief Inspector General.
+The agency head or Chief Inspector General shall notify the Governor in writing of his or her intention to hire the inspector general at least 7 days before an offer of employment.
+The inspector general shall be appointed without regard to political affiliation.